chriskyfung/chriskyfung.github.io/_posts/2019-09-30-Migrate-a-MySQL-Database-to-Google-Cloud-SQL.md

 --default-character-set=utf8mb4 > [SQL_FILE].sql
 ```

 In this lab, you can remove the `--ignore-table [VIEW_NAME1]` flag because the database does not include any views.
-Replace the arguement values, the command line should look like:
+Replace the argument values, the command line should look like:

 ```bash
 mysqldump --databases wordpress -h localhost -u blogadmin -p \